claushofmann/NN-Autograd/readme.md

 This is a simple implementation of automatic differentiation for neural networks.
 Neural networks can be defined as computational graphs, which allows for the automatic computation of the network's gradients using back propagation.

+The implementation's API works in a similar fashion as popular deep learning frameworks like TensorFlow and Keras (not quite matching all their capabilities though 😁)

 ## Simple example

 ```